giuliop/HermesVault/README.md

 ### Compliance considerations
 Frontends giving access to the application, being centralized entities, will need a compliance strategy to comply with the laws and regulations of the jurisdictions they operate in.

-A strategy to be able to selectively disclose the link between a withdrawal and its originating deposit while giving guarantee to the users that the frontend cannot access their funds is the following: the frontend stores `Amount` and secret `K`, but not secret `R`, of deposits, and `Change` and secret `K2`, but not secret `R2`, of withdrawals.
+A strategy to be able to selectively disclose the link between a withdrawal and its originating deposit while giving guarantee to the users that the frontend cannot access their funds is the following: the frontend stores `Amount` and secret `K`, but not secret `R`, for deposits, and `Change` and secret `K2`, but not secret `R2`, for withdrawals.

-This allows the frontend to reveal the link between withdrawals and deposits if compelled to, but not having access to secret `R` (or `R2`) the frontend cannot touch users' funds.
+This allows the frontend to reveal the link between withdrawals and deposits if compelled to.
+At the same time, not having access to secret `R` (or `R2`) the frontend cannot touch users' funds.

 ### Conclusions